Swaffield School's Principles Of Teaching Science

 They had a really interesting time in which they tried on deer antlers, looked at butterflies and moths through a magnifying glass, inspected the skeleton of a fox cub, touched a squirrel tail and a bird's wing amongst many other amazing items.
 The Nature Collection includes many objects that have been collected from Richmond Park (with special permission) and is just like a travelling Natural History Museum!

-Here are photos of the wildlife workshop and you can visit The Nature Collection's website here to find out more.
+You can visit The Nature Collection's website here to find out more.